Sette/gofun_parser/README.md

 ## Overview

-The project primarily focuses on converting ARFF files available from the [CLUJ HMC Datasets](https://dtai.cs.kuleuven.be/software/clus/hmcdatasets/) into CSV files.
+The project primarily focuses on converting ARFF files available from the [HMC Datasets](https://dtai.cs.kuleuven.be/software/clus/hmcdatasets/) into CSV files.
 This conversion ensures that researchers and practitioners in fields such as bioinformatics and hierarchical multi-label classification can seamlessly use these datasets with a wide range of modern data processing tools and frameworks.

 ## Features